-- Once you start the self-timer, the lamp will blink and the camera will play a selftimer sound - Two seconds before the shot, the blinking and sound will speed up.
-(The lamp will remain lit in case the flash fires.) - To cancel shooting after you have triggered the self-timer, press the <MFNU> button - To restore the original setting, choose [call in step 1.
+- Once you start the self-timer, the lamp will blink and the camera will play a self-timer sound. - Two seconds before the shot, the blinking and sound will speed up.
+(The lamp will remain lit in case the flash fires.) - To cancel shooting after you have triggered the self-timer, press the <MENU> button. - To restore the original setting, choose [()) in step 1.